eclipse-theia/theia-website/src/docs/user_ai.md

 #### Sessions View

 Besides the "Show Chats..." dialog, the Theia IDE offers a dedicated **AI Sessions** view that gives you a persistent overview of your work with the AI.
-Instead of a flat history, it presents your sessions as a tree: every chat session appears as a collapsible node, and the individual chats that belong to a session are nested underneath it.
-This mirrors how a session can span several related conversations, so everything that belongs together stays together and remains easy to find later.
+Instead of a flat history, it presents your sessions as a tree, split into an **Active** section for your current sessions and a **Restored** section for sessions brought back from a previous run.
+Sessions that spawned further sessions through delegation appear as collapsible nodes, with the sub-sessions they started nested underneath their parent, so a whole line of delegated work stays together and remains easy to follow later.

-Expand a session to see its chats and collapse it again to keep the overview compact.
-Selecting a chat reopens it in the chat view, which makes the Sessions view a convenient way to move between parallel lines of work without losing track of any of them.
+Expand a session to see the sub-sessions it delegated and collapse it again to keep the overview compact.
+Selecting a session reopens it in the chat view, which makes the Sessions view a convenient way to move between parallel lines of work without losing track of any of them.
 The view is part of the [AI First perspective](#ai-first-perspective), where it sits alongside the chat, but you can open it in any layout from the *View* menu.

 <img src="../../ai-session-view.png" alt="AI Sessions View in a Theia application" style="max-width: 525px" />